 How free are Christians to express their faith within their family?
 Will they be thrown out?
 Is it possible to live as a Christian family, to celebrate Christian marriages and funerals?

 Can Christians live without harassment and discrimination in their local communities?
 How does their faith affect their education or employment?
 Will they be driven out of their village?

-Are national institutions – such as the government, legal system and media – opposed to Christianity?
+Are national institutions – such as the government, legal system, and media – opposed to Christianity?
 Is it illegal for Christians to express their faith?
 Can they call themselves Christians on their ID or passport?
-Will the police
+Will the police come calling?

 Are Christians attacked mentally or physically?
 Are they arrested, abducted, tortured, imprisoned or even killed?
 Do they face sexual harassment?